 Established in 1916, Hawaii Volcanoes National Park is a United States National Park located in Hawaii State on the Island of Hawaii.
 This national park encompasses two volcanoes: Mauna Loa, which is the world’s massive subaerial volcano and Kilauea, which is one of the most attractive volcanoes in the world.
 For visitors coming to visit this Hawaii volcanoes national park, they will witness dramatic landscapes of volcanoes as well as a glimpse of rare flora and fauna.
-You will be amazed as the landscape will change right before your eyes.
+You will be amazed to see these perfect pictures as the landscape will change right before your eyes.

 Located 30 kilometers southwest of Hilo, Hawaii volcanoes national park is the home of Kilauea volcano; one of the most beautiful places in the world.
 The opportunity to witness the process of primal and destruction makes Hawaii volcanoes national park one of the most visited places in Hawaii.
 There are many facts that you probably don’t know about this national park.
 Below here is a list of the most shocking facts about Hawaii volcanoes national park.

 The Active volcano, Mauna Loa in this national park is the most massive volcanic mountain in the world when measured from the floor of the sea.
 This volcano measures about 33,000 ft from the base of the sea.
 If this fashion of measurement will be taken, this volcano will exceed Mount Everest by 4,000 feet.
 Measuring 10,000 cubic miles of area, this volcanic is the most single massive mountain in the world.
 For sure there is no single volcano in the world can merge this one in terms of height.